Elevating The Home Builder Customer Experience

 If you look at the historical data for online mentions of "customer experience", you'll find a steep curve climbing up and to the right.

 For most, this isn't much of a surprise.
 Customer experience—for home builders or otherwise—is something that continues to become top-of-mind.
+A recent study found that 81% of companies cite customer experience as a competitive differentiator and 45% of businesses state customer experience is their top priority for their business.

 The truth is a great customer experience will often go further than any other brand-building effort.
 It's the difference between simply selling a satisfactory product and creating a lasting brand-to-buyer relationship.
 And today, it can be the difference between success and failure.